-Immediate action must be taken - do not speak to the individual it concerns.
+Immediate action that must be taken

-- Allegations or concerns about colleagues (including supply staff) and visitors must be reported directly to the Head Teacher/Principal. - If the concern relates to Head Teacher/Principal it should be reported to the Chair of Governors, who will liaise with the Local Authority Designated Officer (LADO) and they will decide on any action required, - If there is a conflict of interest which inhibits this process of reporting, staff can report directly to the LADO. - In the event that allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency.
+- Do not speak to the individual it concerns. - Allegations or concerns about colleagues, supply staff, volunteers, contractors and visitors must be reported directly to the Head Teacher/Principal who will follow guidance in Keeping Children Safe in Education (2022, Part four: Safeguarding concerns and allegations made about staff, including supply teachers, volunteers, and contractors.) - If the concern relates to Head Teacher/Principal it should be reported to the Chair of Governors, who will liaise with the Local Authority Designated Officer (LADO) and they will decide on any action required,

-• Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
+- If there is a conflict of interest which inhibits this process of reporting, staff can report directly to the LADO. - In the event that allegations are regarding a member of supply staff, the school will take the lead and progress enquiries with the LADO, whilst continuing to engage and work with the employment agency. - Allegations regarding foster carers or anyone in a position of trust working or volunteering with children should be referred to the LADO on the day that the allegation is reported.
 The allocated social worker should also be informed on the day.
 The school should not undertake any investigation unless the LADO advises this.